-John Ruskin wrote that we want two things from our buildings: we want them to shelter us and we want them to speak to us.
-The ability to shelter is relatively simple: a decent roof can take care of that.
-But the ability to speak is far more difficult.
-This is especially true when we consider the architecture of a church.
-After all, a church building is tasked (at least partly) with the responsibility of communicating something of the presence of God within his covenant community.
+This course consists of applied rehearsal in a worship team setting, coupled with special lectures and workshops relating to rehearsal church building is tasked (at least partly) with the responsibility of communicating something of the presence of God within his covenant community.
 This course will review the biblical concept of sacred space and place as well as the history of ecclesiastical art and architecture from the early house churches to the modern mega-church.